 We encourage anyone - members, non-members, "not yet" members - to email us any time they have a question, comment or suggestion.
 Engaged and curious members are what will make this Co-op successful and sustainable.
 Occasionally, we get a question that we think should be shared with everyone along with the answer to the question.
 This is one of those:

-mid (eta: to late) 2014 and we are so far still on pace for that and not currently experiencing any delays in our original timeline.
+early to mid (eta: to late) 2014 and we are so far still on pace for that and not currently experiencing any delays in our original timeline.

 We’ve been working to educate people that this is necessarily a long process in order to ensure that upon opening the store will be around for a long, long time.

 The volunteers and member-owners who are making the Co-op happen are working hard every day to move to that next stage where we will have a location picked and begin fitting it out for opening.
 Our real estate committee has gone on a number of site visits and is narrowing down locations to a few that we will do professional site analyses on to confirm their suitability and viability.
 We have made the choice not to publicly talk about which locations they are visiting so as to avoid starting the rumor mill that "X" location is where the Co-op will be located.
 We realize this limits us in what we can communicate to the membership as a whole but the downside of the rumor mill makes it necessary.
 We simply don't want to be in a position where anyone joins because they think the Co-op will be located in a specific place only to find out later that it was never going to be there.

 Speaking of membership, our membership committee has continued to push hard since the end of our recently completed, very successful campaign.
 We continue to have members signing up every week.
 Our hope is that by the time our Garden Tour fundraiser in September comes around we’ll also be celebrating that 600-member milestone AND the selection of a site that will move us on to pre-construction.